Green African Milk Tree - Euphorbia trigona &

 Light Requirements

-Like many other Euphorbias, this African milk tree loves bright, indirect sunlight.
+When growing indoors, this African milk tree loves bright, indirect sunlight.
 It thrives in a spot where it can receive plenty of bright, filtered sunlight throughout the day.
-Placing it near a window that gets a good amount of natural light is ideal.
+Placing this indoor plant near a window that gets a good amount of natural light is ideal.
 However, be cautious not to expose it to direct sunlight, as it can scorch the leaves.

-In terms of specific light conditions, Euphorbia trigona green prefers a balance between full sun and partial shade.
-It can tolerate some periods of direct sunlight, especially during morning or evening hours, but it's best to avoid prolonged exposure to intense sunlight.
+When growing outdoors, the Euphorbia trigona green can tolerate some periods of direct sunlight, especially during morning or evening hours, but it's best to avoid prolonged exposure to intense sunlight.
 If you notice the leaves of your African succulent turning yellow or brown, it could be a sign that it's getting too much direct light.

 Remember to rotate the plant occasionally to ensure even light distribution to all sides.
 This will help prevent your Euphorbia trigona from leaning or growing unevenly toward the light source.